 We hope you can join us.

 We are looking for dynamic, hard-working people to work for us as guides and this course is a primary source.
 Most students will be given the opportunity to join ARTA on a commercial trip as an Assistant Guide (unpaid position), to further their training and prepare them for a guiding career.
-Generally, each qualified student will be scheduled for a week of Assistant Guide work sometime during the early summer.

 This course is designed for active, enthusiastic, and dynamic individuals who want a challenging, action-packed adventure.
 You don't need to be a world-class athlete but couch potatoes should definitely stay home.
 If you are the type of person who is first to get in line to wash dishes and last in line to get out of the surf, the course if for you.
 Some students come to the school with a lifetime of camping and rafting under their belts, others have never been in a boat before; all have succeeded (with no correlation).
 A positive attitude and solid work ethic are the most important things you can bring to the school.